nattsp/LanguageModelPresentation/TextPredictionNataliePhillips.md

 The prediction model is built using the following steps
 - Separated the corpus into training, holdout and test sets.
-- The text was cleened to seperate sentences, remove numbers,  twitter tags and html using quenteda package.
+- The text was cleaned to separate sentences, remove numbers,  twitter tags and html using quenteda package.
-- Built ngrams and caluclated the score of each ngram using Stupid Backoff method due to its superior speed and reasonable performance.
+- Built ngrams and calculated the score of each ngram using Stupid Backoff method due to its superior speed and reasonable performance.

 $$
 S(w_i|w^{i-1}_{i-k+1}) =